About the competition

 You must ensure your entry complies with the terms and conditions.
 Please read through these before creating your masterpiece!
 They have a lot of important information, including:

-• video entries must be provided using a video hosting website such as YouTube.
+• Video entries must be provided using a video hosting website such as YouTube or similar.

 Need some inspiration?